 Well, again, I would be very happy to write to the hon.
 Gentleman with the data and copy in Ms Thunberg.

 Across the UK, almost 400,000 people are working in low-carbon jobs and their supply chains.
 It is a sector that is bigger than aerospace and is growing at a factor of two or three times the mainstream economy.
 We have continued to be active on the international stage.
 My right hon.
-Friend the Member for Hastings and Rye (Amber Rudd) was the Minister who carried the baton at the Paris climate change talks, which were so instrumental in the world coming together, as it did previously in the Montreal protocol, to show that there is concerted international support on action to tackle these enormous international challenges.
+Friend the Member for Hastings and Rye (Amber Rudd) was the Minister who carried the baton at the Paris climate change talks, which were so instrumental in the world coming together, as it did previously in the Montreal protocol, to show that there is concerted international support for action to tackle these enormous international challenges.
 COP24 took place last December in the Polish city of Katowice—a city where you could taste the hydrocarbons in the air.
 That is what happens when you burn coal; it must have been what London was like in the 1950s.
 At that conference, we in the UK—I pay tribute to my excellent officials—helped to drive the work of progressive groups and secured global agreement on a robust rulebook that brings the Paris agreement to life.
 If you cannot measure it, Madam Deputy Speaker, you cannot manage it.
 We are continuing to take targeted and impactful actions to support ambition internationally through promoting global alliances and collaborations, from the Powering Past Coal Alliance—which now has over 80 members that, like the UK, are committed to rapidly ending the use of coal as a source of electricity generation—to the Carbon Neutrality Coalition.

 I was frequently asked this afternoon, “What are some of things you have done in the last six months?” so I thought I would focus on a few choice morsels to share with colleagues.
 Colleagues will, I am sure, be sick of me waving around the “Clean Growth Strategy” document that we published in November 2017.
 We will continue to do that, because it is one of the most comprehensive documents that any Government across the world have put out, detailing how we will take decarbonisation action across the economy.
 To date, we have acted on the vast majority of those actions.
 I will highlight some of them.